-Betty he wants to do a fairly practical lesson to help students understand theory by putting it into practice.
-Betty wants each lesson to be a separate interactive experience to enhance the active participation of students.
+Betty he wants to do a fairly to help students understand practical lesson theory by putting it into practice.
+Betty to enhance the active participation of students.
 Betty likes to get feedback from her students and colleagues to constantly improve her lesson.
-Betty needs support to adopt and integrate good practices regarding the educational process to continuously improve the educational process it provides to students.
-Betty wants to be informed about new trends and good practices in the field of education Betty needs proper support to build relationships with companies from the market to shape a training program very close to the labor market trends.
+Betty needs support to adopt and integrate good practices regarding the educational process Betty wants to be informed about new trends and good practices in the field of education Betty to shape a training program very close to the labor market trends.
 Betty needs appropriate support to effectively utilize a variety of educational methods because he wants to help students through various means and ways to understand the basic principles of design thinking.
 Betty needs support regarding the time to spend on each phase of design thinking because the ~14 week time span of an average semester is not enough time for students to see all phases of design thinking in detail.